sphinx-doc/sphinx/doc/usage/extensions/intersphinx.rst

       exception is raised if the server has not issued a response for timeout seconds.

+.. confval:: intersphinx_disabled_domains

+   .. versionadded:: 4.2

+   A list of strings being the name of a domain, or the special name ``all``.
+   When a cross-reference without an explicit inventory specification is being resolve by intersphinx, skip resolution if either the domain of the cross-reference is in this list or the special name ``all`` is in the list.

+   For example, with ``intersphinx_disabled_domains = ['std']`` a cross-reference ``:doc:`installation``` will not be attempted to be resolved by intersphinx, but ``:doc:`otherbook:installation``` will be attempted to be resolved in the inventory named ``otherbook`` in :confval:`intersphinx_mapping`.
+   At the same time, all cross-references generated in, e.g., Python, declarations will still be attempted to be resolved by intersphinx.

+   If ``all`` is in the list of domains, then no references without an explicit inventory will be resolved by intersphinx.

 Showing all links of an Intersphinx mapping file
 ------------------------------------------------